onefoursix/mrunit-example/README.md

 	[INFO] ------------------------------------------------------------------------
 	...

-If you want to use Maven within Eclipse, open a workspace switch to the Java persepctive and choose Import | Maven | Existing Maven Project and point to the project dir's pom.xml.
-You can  Maven

 ###Compile, run the MRUnit tests and package the MapReduce job's jar file
 Switch to the project's root dir and execute the command: